 As of August 2016, a formal government recall had not been ordered covering keyless ignition systems, but the National Highway Traffic Safety Administration (NHTSA) has acknowledged the severity of the problem based on multiple complaints.
 The NHTSA indicated keyless ignition systems constitute a “clear safety problem” in December 2011.
 The federal agency proposed rules to mandate an exterior alarm be provided to warn drivers who walk away while their vehicle is running.
 However, no action has been taken by the NHTSA in the subsequent five-year period.

 The NHTSA also proposed standards to prevent rollaway accidents involving keyless ignition systems in Fall 2014.
 However, regulations have yet to be finalized imposing safety features to mitigate the risk of drivers exiting while the propulsion system is still running.

-The class action lawsuit filed against multiple automakers states that almost five million keyless vehicles have been manufactured without automatic shutoff software installed.
+The mass tort lawsuit filed against multiple automakers states that almost five million keyless vehicles have been manufactured without automatic shutoff software installed.
 The lawsuit alleges that the vehicles are defectively designed because the engines will continue to operate regardless of how far the driver is from the vehicle with the fob.
-The class action lawsuit also indicates that manufacturers of keyless vehicles were aware of carbon monoxide deaths and the keyless ignition problem as early as 2003.
+The mass tort lawsuit also indicates that manufacturers of keyless vehicles were aware of carbon monoxide deaths and the keyless ignition problem as early as 2003.

-The manufacturers of vehicles of allegedly unsafe keyless ignition vehicles against whom the class action has been filed include:
+The manufacturers of vehicles of allegedly unsafe keyless ignition vehicles against whom the mass tort has been filed include: